Politics 5 min read

 DHS Shutdown Becomes Longest in U.S. History at 44 Days

-The funding lapse for the Department of Homeland Security has officially become the longest partial government shutdown in United States history, reaching 44 days and causing significant disruptions across the country.
+The funding lapse for the Department of Homeland Security has officially become the longest partial government shutdown in United States history, reaching 44 days and causing severe disruptions to air travel, leaving tens of thousands of TSA officers working without pay and prompting President Trump to declare a national security emergency to restore their wages.

 Why It Matters